 Opening Reception and Awards: Tuesday, April 2, 7 – 9 PM

-Allegheny students submit artworks to be evaluated by a guest juror.
+Allegheny students submit artworks to be evaluated by this year’s guest juror Alex Young, a multidisciplinary artist, writer, and curator based in Pittsburgh, PA.
 Final jury selections will be on view in the gallery, with awards in several categories presented at the opening reception.

 April 23 – May 3, 2019

 Opening Reception: Tuesday, April 23, 7 – 9 PM

 Every Allegheny College student completes a Senior Project in their major field–a significant piece of original research or creative work.
 Studio Art and Art & Technology majors create bodies of artwork around a central idea, to be presented in the galleries for the final exhibition of the spring semester.
 All participating students will give brief talks at the opening reception.

 Pennsylvania Council on the Arts